lea-yamashiro/Group01_EEP153/deadline_planning.md

   - for the countries that we chose: ** JACKIE **
     - give general statistics and background for these countries
     - are there any patterns betewen these countries in terms of:
       - geographic layout/region? (equatorial? geologic features?)

+Reminders for doing research:
+- Save sources !!!!
+- Bullet point things out instead of writing out formally

 ### - then code:
   - run through the whole notebook